 Sometimes paper copies of notes or information are sent home, particularly when a return signature or action is required.
 All notices that are printed will be distributed to students and/or placed in reader bags.
 Sensitive documents will be given to students in sealed, named envelopes or mailed when requested.

 Reports

 Student reports are available through our Compass portal or via printed copy (by request only).
+Reports are published twice yearly, at the end of Terms 2 and 4.

 Assembly